paper-engineer/laser-gallery/docs/_pages/resources.md

 A NOTE ABOUT COMMERCIAL LICENSING AND REMIXING

-https://laserprofit.eu/en/ has a list of useful sites for design (like geargenerator, which is so cool) and a bonus profit calculator
+https://laserprofit.eu/en/ has a list of useful sites for design (like geargenerator, which is so cool) and a profit calculator

 hmmm living hinge generator